 For most humans, a change of pace is essential.
 When I’m not motivated to do one task, I can switch to something else.
 Plus, I’m always rotating in and out of roles in the company, depending on what needs to get done.
 For the last three months, I did software.
 Before that, I did sales for a year.
 Now I’m back to marketing.

-5. Something to look forward to
+5. Something to Look Forward To

 Do you have something you look forward to doing every day?
 Week?
 Month?
 Year?
-Maybe a weekly call with your team?
+Maybe a weekly conference call with your team?
 Delivering a report?
 Posting your numbers on the scoreboard?
 I love doing new things.
 Our customers and prospects always have a few surprises up their sleeves, so things never get too predictable.
 However, every now and again, I like to cross into uncharted territory.
 In 2018, it was the launch of my first book, Who the Hell Wants to Work for You?

-6. Knowing when to quit
+6. Knowing When to Quit

 Being able to disengage from time to time is a big factor in staying engaged.
 We often complain that our homes are too distracting a place to work from.
 But it could also be not distracting enough.
 Does our telecommuter know how to get into a good rhythm?
 (See Who the Hell Wants to Work for You?
 Chapter 24, Give Them a Break, for a full discussion of work and rest.)